raygj/vault-content/use-cases/ssh/README.md

 **note** although recent versions of Windows Server support SSH, the Vault SSH Helper is not compiled to run in Windows. this may be added as an appendix to this walkthrough in the near future.

+## Overview

+An authenticated client requests an OTP from the Vault server.
+If the client is authorized, Vault issues and returns an OTP.
+The client uses this OTP during the SSH authentication to connect to the desired target host.

+When the client establishes an SSH connection, the OTP is received by the Vault helper which validates the OTP with the Vault server.
+The Vault server then deletes this OTP, ensuring that it is only used once.

 ## Resources

 [OpenSSH in Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_overview)